miguelavaqrod/bolt-dbprotect-extension/Readme.md

 **Tip:** do not be a dumbass and require a login on the page you're redirecting to!
 Your visitors will get stuck in an endless loop, if you do.

-**Note** You also can set a master username and password to bypass database checking with that credentials.
+**Note** You also can set a master username and password to bypass database checking with those credentials.